 1) How will tropical ecosystems respond to ongoing climate change? and

 My research sites are in Manu National Park in Cusco, Peru where I am part of the Andes Biodiversity and Ecosystems Research Group.
 I have also collaborated with Dr. Christian Körner and his colleagues at the University of Basel in Switzerland.

-After finishing my PhD in 2015 I joined the Savidge Lab as Post-doctoral Researcher at Colorado State University to look at the role of avian seed dispersal in maintaining ecological structure and function in the Northern Mariana Islands.
+After finishing my PhD in 2015 I was a Post-doctoral Researcher at Colorado State University and part of the Ecology of Bird Loss collaborative research group.
+I investigated the role of avian seed dispersal in maintaining ecological structure and function in the Northern Mariana Islands.
 For more information on this project please visit us on Facebook @Marianas Avian Research at CSU